The Wharton School MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 What are the minimum requirements to apply to the Wharton MBA program?

-• The minimum requirements are the completion of an undergraduate program in an accredited US college or any equivalent program, the results of either the GMAT or the GRE, submission of their Wharton application, and if applicable, the results of an English Language Test (TOEFL PTE, or IELTS).
+• The minimum requirements are the completion of an undergraduate program in an accredited US college or any equivalent program, the results of either the GMAT or the GRE, Wharton application submission, and if applicable, the results of an English Language Test (TOEFL PTE or IELTS).

 I already have an MBA, can I apply to the Wharton program?